 Aligning our food

-choices to our
+choices with our

 Jewish values